KhiewJianBin/Gift-Wrapping-3D/README.md

 --------------

+## Usage
+1. Open in Unity Editor
+2. Open Scene [GiftWrappingAnimate]
+3. Play

 Note: The outputs is using OnDrawGizmo - so make sure Gizmo is enabled on the unity Editor Scene/Game Window

 ## TODO
   - Normals